mph-/lcapy/doc/circuits.rst

 - `branch_voltage_name_vector` branch voltage name vector.
 The branch voltage names are of the form `V_cptname` where `cptname` is the component name.

+- `incidence_matrix` the incidence matrix A.  The number of rows is the number of nodes and the number of columns is the number of branches (edges).
+Each element is either 0, 1, or -1.

+  If I is a vector of edge currents then A I = 0.

+- `cycle_matrix` the cycle matrix B.  The number of rows is the number of loops and the number of columns is the number of branches (edges).
+Each element is either 0, 1, or -1.

+If V is a vector of branch voltages then B V = 0.

 CircuitGraph methods
 --------------------